1. Purpose

 An ongoing appointment is employment for an indefinite period and is other than a fixed-term or casual appointment.

 A pre-retirement contract is a fixed-term contract of employment entered into by the University with a staff member who has indicated a willingness to commit to a retirement date.
 A pre-retirement contract supersedes any pre-existing contract/s of employment.
-The term of a pre-retirement contract is normally up to a maximum of one year, except in circumstances where the staff member chooses to take their accrued leave entitlements during the term of the pre-retirement contract.
+The term of a pre-retirement contract is normally up to a maximum of 5 years, except in circumstances where the staff member chooses to take their accrued leave entitlements during the term of the pre-retirement contract.
 In such circumstances, the pre-retirement contract may be extended for a period no greater than six months.

 Preservation age is the age at which a person can access their superannuation upon permanent retirement from the workforce.
 A person’s preservation age is determined by the year the person was born.